Liam Fox

-Early life
+Early life and education

-Fox was born and raised in a Catholic family of Irish heritage in East Kilbride, Scotland, and brought up in a council house that his parents later bought.
-His great-uncle, John Fox, was Labour Provost of Motherwell, and most of his family were Labour supporters.
+Liam Fox was born and raised in a Roman Catholic family of Irish heritage in East Kilbride, Scotland, and brought up in a council house that his parents later bought.
+His great-uncle, John Fox, was the Labour Provost of Motherwell, with most of his family being Labour supporters.

-Along with his brother and two sisters, he was educated in the state sector; he attended St. Bride's High School (now part of St Andrew's and St Bride's High School).
-He studied medicine at the University of Glasgow Medical School, graduating with a MB ChB in 1983.
+Along with his brother and two sisters, he was educated in the state sector, attending St Bride's High School (now part of St Andrew's and St Bride's High School) in East Kilbride.
+He then studied medicine at the University of Glasgow, graduating with a MB ChB in 1983.
 Fox is a former general practitioner (he was a GP in Beaconsfield, Buckinghamshire, before his election to Parliament), a former Civilian Army General Practitioner and Divisional Surgeon with St John Ambulance.
-He is a member of the Royal College of General Practitioners.